Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 To simulate this reaction on a particle level, if an *A* particle and two *B* particles collide with each other, then the *A* particle has some fixed probability of being replaced by a third *B* particle.
 This probability dictates the *rate* at which this reaction occurs, denoted *r*.

 This third reaction is why we compared *A* to prey and *B* to predators, since we may like to conceptualize the reaction as two *B* particles consuming an *A* particle and producing an offspring *B* particle.

+The three reactions defining our system are summarized by the figure below.

+{% include gallery caption="Visualization of our reaction-diffusion system.
+(Left) The system contains both types of particles and two collisions.
+(Right) Two of the A particles are fed into the system, two of the B particles die out, and a B particle replaces an A particle after the collision of three particles." %}

 Before continuing, we call your attention to a slight difference between the feed and kill reactions.
 In the former, the number of *A* particles increases by a constant number in each time step.
 In the latter, the number of *B* particles decreases by a constant factor multiplied by the current number of *B* particles.
 If we were using calculus to model this system, then letting [*A*] and [*B*] denote the concentrations of the two particle types, we can write